 In this unit we look in great detail at the characteristics of modern processors, the workings of input, output and storage devices and how they interact with the processor.
-We study a range of different systems software, the development process and different types of programming languages.
-You will understand how data moves through computers through topics such as compression, encryption, hashing, databases, networks and web technologies.
-You will have deep knowledge of the use of data types, data structures and Boolean algebra.
+We study a range of different systems software, the compilation process, the software development process and different types of programming languages.
+You will developed an understanding how data moves through computers through topics such as compression, encryption, hashing, databases, networks and web technologies.
+You will gain deep knowledge of the use of data types, data structures and Boolean algebra.